FullQueueDeveloper/fullqueuedeveloper.github.io/src/pages/keyboard/ep3-sofle-v2.md

 ## Usage

 The Sofle v2 felt amazing!
 The Gateron Yellow keyswitches felt so satisfying.
+I used one of the rotors for volume, and the other to change between layouts.

+As time went on, the custom aluminum case got to be too tall for my wrists.
+It's well-made, but doesn't feel good to me.
+I needed something lower in profile.

 ## Conclusion

 The Sofle v2 was a nice transition to columnar stagger.
-With the many keys that it has, I was able to experiment with different layouts, and try out the Miryoku layout.
+With the many keys that it has, I was able to experiment with different layouts.
+I settled into the [Miryoku layout](/keyboard/ep4-miryoku) which I discuss in the next episode.